-- i. changes in nearby surface and groundwater quality and quantity resulting from water withdrawals from the Project, including potential effects on industrial and other users of nearby surface water and groundwater aquifers; - ii. effects of water withdrawal on surface- water flow, groundwater movement and aquifer recharge zones; - iii. effects of water withdrawal for the mine on known contaminated sites; - iv. effects of the mine and associated infrastructure on water quality and quantity in protected public water supply areas, protected wellhead areas, unprotected public drinking water source areas, and private water sources; - v. effects of wastewater discharge from any treatment needed for the mine on receiving environment; - vi. capacity of receiving environment to manage wastewater discharge from the mine; - vii. effects of surface water collection and discharge on receiving environment; and effects on existing and potential commercial, recreational, and Indigenous fisheries.
+- changes in nearby surface and groundwater quality and quantity resulting from water withdrawals from the Project, including potential effects on industrial and other users of nearby surface water and groundwater aquifers; - effects of water withdrawal on surface water flow, groundwater movement and aquifer recharge zones; - effects of water withdrawal for the mine on known contaminated sites; - effects of the mine and associated infrastructure on water quality and quantity in protected public water supply areas, protected wellhead areas, unprotected public drinking water source areas, and private water sources; - effects of wastewater discharge from any treatment needed for the mine on receiving environment; - capacity of receiving environment to manage wastewater discharge from the mine; - effects of surface water collection and discharge on receiving environment; and - effects on existing and potential commercial, recreational, and Indigenous fisheries.

-c) Aquatic Environment - The EIS shall describe measures to mitigate the adverse environmental effects of all phases of the Project on fish and fish habitat, including species of special concern, threatened and endangered species, and rare species associated with, but not limited to, the following:
+ii. fish and fish habitat, including species of special concern, threatened and endangered species, and rare species associated with, the following:

-- i. work windows and sensitive times of the year (e.g. migration, feeding and spawning) which are critical for fish populations identified in the study area;

-- ii. the construction and operation of Project facilities and infrastructure including, but not limited to, primary and ancillary buildings, site preparation, blasting, access roads and transportation corridors (railways), transmission lines and substations; surface and groundwater management activities; water use / water withdrawal during operations; and turbidity, siltation and other contamination from surface runoff and slope movement; - iii. in-water works during construction such as: fording; removal of aquatic and/or stream side vegetation; installation of culvert, bridges and water crossing infrastructure; infilling; dewatering; and changes to natural flow regime; - iv. measures to mitigate flow changes resulting from dewatering activities, groundwater management, waste management, and upstream and downstream diversions; - v. measures to mitigate flow changes resulting from dewatering activities, groundwater management, waste management, and upstream and downstream diversions; - vi. measures to avoid possible death of fish and/or harmful alteration, disruption or destruction of fish habitat; and - vii. measures for offsetting and strategies to compensate for the potential impacts of the Project, by maintain or improving the productivity in the proposed offsetting area.
+- work windows and sensitive times of the year (e.g., migration, feeding and spawning) which are critical for fish populations identified in the study area; - the construction and operation of Project facilities and infrastructure including, but not limited to, primary and ancillary buildings, site preparation, blasting, access roads and transportation corridors (railways), transmission lines and substations; surface and groundwater management activities; water use / water withdrawal during operations; and turbidity, siltation and other contamination from surface runoff and slope movement; - in-water works during construction such as: fording; removal of aquatic and/or stream side vegetation; installation, maintenance and removal of culverts, bridges, dams, water crossing and water withdrawal infrastructure; infilling; in-water site isolation; water withdrawal; dewatering; and changes to natural flow regime; - measures to mitigate flow changes resulting from water withdrawal, in-water site isolation, dewatering activities, groundwater management, waste management, and upstream and downstream diversions; - measures to avoid possible death of fish and/or harmful alteration, disruption or destruction of fish habitat; and - measures for offsetting and strategies to compensate for the potential impacts of the Project, by maintain or improving the productivity in the proposed offsetting area.

-d) Terrestrial Environment - The EIS shall describe measures that will be undertaken to mitigate the effects of all phases of the Project on flora and fauna (including bats, plants, migratory birds, birds protected by the MCBA, caribou, species at risk and of conservation concern), and their habitat (including critical and sensitive habitat), associated with, but not limited to, the following:
+c) Terrestrial Environment - The EIS shall describe measures that will be undertaken to mitigate the effects of all phases of the Project on flora and fauna (including bats, plants, migratory birds, birds protected by the MCBA, caribou (migratory and boreal), SAR and of conservation concern), and their habitat (including critical and sensitive habitat), associated with, but not limited to, the following:

-- i. direct and indirect effects of Project construction, operation and maintenance, decommissioning and rehabilitation; - ii. emissions, discharges and releases of substances;

-- iii. land disturbance that has the ability to act as temporary habitat for species at risk and species of conservation concern; - iv. direct and indirect effects on individuals and habitat quality due to accidents and malfunctions during all Project phases; and - v. noise, vibrations and light, and in particular effects on feeding, breeding, movement and migratory patterns.
+- i. direct and indirect effects of Project construction, operation and maintenance, decommissioning and rehabilitation; - ii. emissions, discharges and releases of substances; - iii. land disturbance that has the ability to act as temporary habitat for SAR and species of conservation concern; - iv. direct and indirect effects on individuals and habitat quality due to accidents and malfunctions during all Project phases; - v. noise, vibrations and light, and in particular effects on feeding, breeding, movement and migratory patterns; and - vi. describe how Indigenous Governments and Organizations were consulted to share Indigenous Knowledge regarding areas of importance and terrestrial wildlife species of importance to Indigenous peoples and how their concerns were addressed to develop mitigation strategies as needed, particularly for caribou populations and habitat.

-e) Land and Resource Use - Measures that will be undertaken to mitigate potential land use and tenure, including, but not limited to, the following:
+d) Land and Resource Use - Measures that will be undertaken to mitigate potential land use and tenure, including, but not limited to, the following: